ankitcskbh/Kubernetes/README.md

 # Kubernetes
-this is new repo for testing argo cd
+this is new repo for testing argo cd and promethues